tartansandal/dkms-signing-tool/README.md

 * disabling previously added keys
 * detect unsigned dkms modules and prompt for resigning
 * search for and sign all dkms modules with the same key
+* prompt for insertion of encrypted USB drive before signing
+* umount and prompt for removal of USB drive after signing